-Sodas Linked to Stroke in Women and Diabetes in Men
+Sugary Sodas Linked to Strokes and Diabetes

 The researchers studied 39,786 men and women from Japan who were between 40 and 59 years old.
 They followed the subjects for 18 years.
 After eliminating other potential associations, the researchers found that among those women who drank soft drinks nearly every day had a 83% higher incidence of ischemic stroke and 21% increased incidence of all types of strokes.

 An ischemic stroke occurs when there is a blockage to one of the main arteries to the brain.
 Over 85% of all strokes are ischemic.

 The researchers did not find this association among the men of the study.
 But the correlation among women was so strong that the researchers concluded that, “soft drink intake is associated with higher risk of ischemic stroke for women.”

 The research began in 1990 and the subjects were followed up through 2008.

 The connection between sodas and higher stroke risk in women was also found by researchers from the Cleveland Clinic, who found – in a study of 84,085 women – that women who drank more than one serving of soda per day were 16% more likely to have any type of stroke than those who drank little or no soda.
 This increased incidence was the same among those women who drank sodas sweetened with sugar (including high fructose corn syrup) and those who drank diet sodas.
 The women in this study were followed for 22 years, from 1986 through 2008.

 This 16% increase in all types of stroke correlates to the 21% increase in all types of stroke in the Japanese study.
 The Cleveland Clinic study did not isolate ischemic stroke, however.